BikeRadar‘s buyer’s guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle’s components.

 The most significant trend in mountain bike drivetrains over the past five years has been the movement toward wide-range drivetrains with a single chainring.

-Following SRAM’s launch of XX1 and the introduction of subsequent wide-range 1×11 and 1×12 groups, the single-ring drivetrain is becoming the norm on high- to mid-level mountain bikes, and is increasingly found on entry level bikes too.
+Following SRAM’s launch of XX1 and the introduction of subsequent wide-range 1×11 and 1×12 groups, the single-ring drivetrain has now become the new norm on high- to mid-level mountain bikes, and is increasingly found on entry-level bikes too, thanks to the introduction of SX Eagle and NX Eagle 12-speed drivetrains.

-Chainring size ranges widely, depending on the intended use, from 38-tooth chainrings for strong cross-country racers down to 28- and even 26-tooth chainrings on some fatbikes.
+Chainring size ranges vary widely, depending on the intended use, from 38-tooth chainrings for strong cross-country racers down to 28- and even 26-tooth chainrings on some fat bikes.
 Most bikes with 1x drivetrains come with 32- or 30-tooth chainrings.

 By removing the front derailleur and corresponding shifter, a single-ring drivetrain is less complex as well as lighter.
 Many novice riders find 1x drivetrains easier to operate as well.